The OU story

 In 2009 Martin Bean became the university's fifth Vice-Chancellor.
 Martin's arrival coincided with a radical overhaul of the way higher education is funded, with far-reaching effects for universities and their students, including the OU.

 The university was instrumental in persuading government to make tuition fee loans available to part-time learners for the first time – an important step in establishing parity for all students.

 In 2013, over 200,000 students were learning with the OU – many of them accessing course materials on their smartphones and tablets, studying when and where it suits them best.
 According to the National Student Survey, 92% were satisfied with the quality of their course, putting the OU in the top 5 universities in the UK for student satisfaction.

 Martin left the university in December 2014.
-He will be succeeded by Peter Horrocks in May 2015, with Professor Tim Blackman serving as interim Vice-Chancellor until then.
+He is succeeded by Peter Horrocks who took up post in May 2015, after a period of time with Professor Tim Blackman serving as interim Vice-Chancellor.